GLP (Good Laboratory Practice) | How To Implement

 In which case GLP is not applicable?

-GLP is not applicable for basic research and development of analytical methods,
+GLP is not applicable in basic research and development work such as analytical method development

 References